raspberrypilearning/3D-scene/en/step_4.md

 In addition to coding layers to create a sense of 3-dimensions, in the next step you will also change the size of sprites in relation to each other.
 This will help to create a greater sense of depth to your scenery.
 Bigger sprites appear to be closer to the front of the stage with smaller sprites appearing further away.

 Some sprites can be the size of the stage and sit in the scene as the front layer.
-The interactive animation will then appear to happen **through** this sprite just like looking through a window, binoculars or a mask.
+The 3D-scene will then appear to happen **through** this sprite just like looking through a window, binoculars or a mask.

 --- no-print ---